Globe FM

 Globe FM (98.5 MHz) is a radio station located in Bauchi State, Nigeria.
 It is part of the Federal Radio Corporation of Nigeria national state-owned network.
 It launched on 29 July 2003 as part of a 36-station expansion of the FRCN network.

 In 2021, new 10 kW transmitters were installed at Globe FM and 11 other FRCN stations.

+The current General Manager of the station is Malam Alkasim Bala who was prior to his recent deployment served as General Manager Gift FM Jalingo in Taraba State.